 - Night – Most fish verities, especially aquarium fish, sleep at night.
 Since they do not have a good ability to see in the dark, they are made by nature to sleep at night.
 Some fish verities find a hiding spot for optimized darkness for sleeping.

-E.g.:- Betta fish – According to research, betta fish need 12-16 hours of a dark period to keep good health.
-If you place a bright light with no dark place to hide in the tank, your betta may get stress.
-All most all common aquarium fish verities sleep in the dark.
+E.g.: Betta fish – According to research, betta fish need 12-16 hours of a dark period to keep good health.
+If you place a bright light with no dark place to hide in the tank, your betta may get stressed.
+Most common aquarium fish verities sleep in the dark.
 So, they need a proper dark period.

 - Day – While the others are sleeping, some predators with high sensing abilities hunt down the sleeping fish at night.
 The most common and powerful predators, such as shark verities, show this behavior.